SuperTardig/Libft/README.md

 # libft
-The goal of this 42 school project is to recreate a number of the C standard library and create some other functions.
+The goal of this 42 school project is to recreate several functions from the C standard library and implement additional custom functions.
 These functions will help me for the rest of my time in my at 42 Québec.
 We needed to understand how the C standard library worked internally to be able to faithfully recreate them.

 # Mandatory
-The mandatory functions we needed to recreate where has followed:
+The mandatory functions we needed to recreate are has followed:

   - int ft_isalpha(int c): This function takes an int, which is the ascii representation of a char, and returns 1 if it is a letter and 0 if it isn't
-  - int ft_isdigit(int c): This function follows the same principle has ft_isalpha, but returns 1 if it is a number
+  - int ft_isdigit(int c): This function follows the same principle as ft_isalpha, but returns 1 if it is a number
-  - int ft_isalnum(int c): This function follows the same principle has ft_isalpha, but returns 1 if it is a number or letter
+  - int ft_isalnum(int c): This function follows the same principle as ft_isalpha, but returns 1 if it is a number or letter
-  - int ft_isascii(int c): This function follows the same principle has ft_isalpha, but returns 1 if it is in the range of ascii
+  - int ft_isascii(int c): This function follows the same principle as ft_isalpha, but returns 1 if it is in the range of ascii
-  - int ft_isprint(int c): This function follows the same principle has ft_isalpha, but return 1 if c is able to be printed
+  - int ft_isprint(int c): This function follows the same principle as ft_isalpha, but return 1 if c is able to be printed
-  - size_t ft_strlen(char *str): A simple function that takes a char* and returns it's lenght
+  - size_t ft_strlen(char *str): A simple function that takes a char* and returns it's length
   - void *ft_memset(void *b, int c, size_t len): This function takes a void*, an int and a size_t, it sets the value of each index of b to c for len
   - void ft_bzero(void *s, size_t n): This function takes a void* and a size_t, it sets the value of each index of s to NULL for n
   - void *ft_memcpy(void *dst, const void *src, size_t n): This fucntion takes two void* and a size_t, it copies the value of each index of src to dst for n